brainlife/app-streamlineCategorySegmentation/README.md

 ### **Additional Notes:**

-Finally, it&#39;s worth noting that some category membership is more important than others.
-For example, a streamline which has a termination in a ventricle is not biologically plausible, and thus warrants a separate designation (and thus the label &quot;ventricle&quot; overrides).
-The same is true of streamlines ending in &quot;unknown&quot;, &quot;corpus callosum&quot;, and &quot;white matter&quot;.
+Finally, it's worth noting that some category membership is more important than others.
+For example, a streamline which has a termination in a ventricle is not biologically plausible, and thus warrants a separate designation (and thus the label "ventricle" overrides).
+The same is true of streamlines ending in "unknown";, "corpus callosum";, and "white matter".

 ### **Recommended applications (uses):**